 Traditional Stove Top Creamy Rice Pudding with a touch of vanilla and cinnamon, a classic dessert that reminds me of childhood.
 Super easy and quick to make, this pudding is a great comforting recipe for little and big ones.
 It is made with a few simple ingredients, and it's incredibly tasty.

-Along with the delicious Semolina Pudding, this rice pudding is a great favourite of mine.
-When I was little, mum or grandma would make it pretty often, and there was nothing better in the world.
+Along with the delicious Semolina Pudding and Macaroni Pudding, this rice pudding is a great favourite of mine.
 Tastes change, but when it comes to childhood favourite recipes, these only get even dearer to you in time.

 They shape your memories, and make you want to go back in time whenever you have that dish.
 And that's what this easy rice pudding is all about: comfort food at its best.
 It can be enjoyed as a dessert, or even breakfast instead of your good old oatmeal porridge.